 Other glasses can meet specific needs:

 Polycarbonate or Trivex lenses are great if you, or a kid, plays sports.
+Or, if you have any condition where you see better out of one eye, these can help protect your "good" eye.
 These safety lenses are less likely to shatter on impact.

 High index lenses offer extra visual correction.
 These plastic lenses are thinner and lighter than typical standard lenses.